-(1) The amounts in this column represent the fair value of the RSU award or option award, as applicable, on the grant date, computed in accordance with applicable accounting standards, and do not reflect actual amounts paid to or received by any officer.
+- (1) The amounts in this column represent the fair value of the RSU award, performance-based RSU award or option award, as applicable, on the grant date, computed in accordance with applicable accounting standards, and do not reflect actual amounts paid to or received by any officer.
 The grant date fair market value of the RSUs is based on the closing market price of the common stock on the date of grant.
-The grant date fair market value of the option awards is calculated using the Black-Scholes valuation model and the assumptions described in footnote 5 on page 36 of this Proxy Statement.

-(2) The amounts in this column represent payments made in February 2016, 2015 and 2014 under our 2015, 2014, and 2013 incentive bonus plans, respectively.
-For Mr. Stromeyer, the amounts also include payments made under our 2015 and 2014 sales incentive plans.

-(3) The amounts amounts in this column represent group life insurance premiums, and employer paid medical and dental plan premiums.
-For 2013, with respect to Mr. Harshman and Ms. Aver, the amounts also include a one-time payout of accrued paid time off in April 2013 in connection with the Company eliminating its paid time off policy for exempt U.S. employees.
-For Mr. Ben-Natan, amounts include payments made into education, pension and disability and social security funds pursuant to Israeli statutory requirements.

-(4) Ms. Aver retired from the Company as of November 2, 2015.

-(5) Mr. Covert was appointed Chief Financial Officer on October 26, 2015.

-(6) This amount includes payment of \$50,000 for the second and third installments of Mr. Spriester's sign-on bonus and \$50,289 for relocation-related expenses.

-(7) This amount includes the first \$25,000 installment of a \$100,000 sign-on bonus in connection with the commencement of Mr. Spriester's employment with the Company in September 2014 and \$20,103 for relocation-related expenses.

-(8) This amount includes a sign-on bonus of \$75,000 paid upon the commencement of Mr. Stromeyer's employment with the Company in June 2013.

-(9) Mr. Stromeyer resigned from the Company on October 30, 2015.

-(10) Mr. Ben-Natan is paid in Israeli Shekel and his salary, non-equity incentive compensation and "all other" amounts set forth in this table have been converted into U.S. dollars using the exchange rate in effect at the time of calculation.
+The grant date fair market value of the option awards is calculated using the Black-Scholes valuation model and the assumptions described in footnote 5 on page 42 of this Proxy Statement.
+For 2016, the amounts in this column include performance-based RSUs issued in connection with the Company's 2016 incentive bonus plans, with vesting based on achievement of bonus plan targets for each of the third and fourth fiscal quarters.
+The grant date fair market value of these performance-based RSUs was \$336,402 for Mr. Harshman, \$136,446 for Mr. Covert, \$132,623 for Mr. Ben-Natan, \$87,463 for Mr. Spriester and \$97,619 for Mr. Haltmayer. - (2) For 2015 and 2014, the amounts in this column represent incentive bonus amounts earned under the 2015 and 2014 incentive bonus plans, while actual payment of the earned bonus amounts occurred in early 2016 and 2015, respectively.
+For 2016, the Company adopted incentive bonus plans with quarterly targets and payouts.
+Payouts under the 2016 incentive bonus plans were made in cash for amounts earned in the first and second fiscal quarters, shortly after the end of each of these quarters, and such payouts are reflected in this column for 2016.
+For the third and fourth fiscal quarters, amounts earned were satisfied through the vesting of performance-based RSUs that vested shortly after the end of the quarter for which they were earned, and such earned amounts are not reflected in this column. - (3) The amounts in this column represent, for U.S. based NEOs, group life insurance premiums, employer paid medical and dental plan premiums, and 401(k) matching contributions up to \$1,000 for NEOs that participate in the Company's 401(k) plan.
+For Mr. Ben-Natan, amounts include payments made into education, pension and disability and social security funds pursuant to Israeli statutory requirements, and a car allowance in accordance with local market practice. - (4) The amount includes a performance-based RSU award for 60,000 shares with a grant date fair market value of \$454,800, which was forfeited in its entirety in March 2016. - (5) This amount includes payment of \$50,000 for the second and third installments of Mr. Spriester's sign-on bonus and \$50,289 for relocation-related expenses. - (6) This amount includes the first \$25,000 installment of a \$100,000 sign-on bonus in connection with the commencement of Mr. Spriester's employment with the Company in September 2014 and \$20,103 for relocation-related expenses. - (7) Mr. Ben-Natan is paid in Israeli Shekels and his salary, non-equity incentive compensation and "all other" amounts set forth in this table have been converted into U.S. dollars using the exchange rate in effect at the time of calculation.